 (d) No partiality: Management should ensure that tests have validity.
-Proper weightage should be given to the scores obtained in tests and personal biases should be avoided
+Proper weightage should be given to the scores obtained in tests and personal biases should be avoided of any candidate should be based on the information given in the application, performance in the interview, if any conducted, in addition to the test performance.

-(e) Specialisation: Test administration, scoring and interpretation require technical competence and training in testing.
+(e) Specialization: Test administration, scoring and interpretation require technical competence and training in testing.
 These should be handled by properly trained and competent persons.
 If not, results may be horrible.

 (f) Supplementary: A candidate cannot be selected or rejected on the basis of performance in the test.
 The test should be considered as a supplementary in the selection process.
-The final selection of any candidate should be based on the information given in the application, performance in the interview, if any conducted, in addition to the test performance.
+The final selection